 5. Some stove manufacturers offer different warranty terms depending on whether their appliances are purchased through approved retailers as opposed to other retailers.
 It is important to understand the manufacturer’s warranty when choosing where to buy your stove from.
 Sometimes a cheaper price may mean a shorter product warranty.

-6. All stoves should be CE approved and have evidence to demonstrate this approval.
-An SIA Retail Group member will be able to assure you that all their stoves are CE approved.
+6. All stoves should be UKCA approved and have evidence to demonstrate this approval.
+An SIA Retail Group member will be able to assure you that all their stoves are UKCA approved.
 The SIA is aware that a small number of products offered online do not appear to have the appropriate approvals.

 8. Lead times and delivery charges will also vary between retailers and it is always worth checking these.